 How Often to Clean Your Jewelry

-How often you clean depends on how you wear each piece and what it touches—lotions, shampoo, the gym, and daily sweat all add up.
-A quick soap-and-water refresh keeps buildup from hardening and makes deep cleans rare.
-As a rule of thumb:
+How often you clean depends on wear, lotions, shampoo, the gym—daily life adds up.
+A quick soap-and-water refresh in your at-home jewelry cleaning routine keeps buildup from hardening and makes deep cleans rare.
+As a simple rule of thumb:

-- Rings: Clean once a week; if you use hand cream often, bump it to twice weekly.
+- Rings: Weekly; twice if you use hand cream often.

-- Necklaces & Bracelets: Every 2–4 weeks, or sooner if they start to look dull.
+- Necklaces & bracelets: Every 2–4 weeks, or sooner if they look dull.

-- Earrings: Every 1–3 weeks; wipe posts after wear if your ears are sensitive.
+- Earrings: Every 1–3 weeks; wipe posts after wear if ears are sensitive.

-- Rarely Worn Pieces: Give them a gentle clean before or after special occasions.
+- Rarely worn pieces: Give a gentle clean before or after special occasions.

 For more frugal living tips, see our 2025 guide to free resources to save on everyday essentials.

-Beyond cleaning, these habits keep your jewelry dazzling when paired with a gentle at-home jewelry cleaner:
+Beyond cleaning, these habits keep your jewelry dazzling between at-home cleaning sessions:

-- Take It Off for Activities: Remove jewelry before showering, swimming, or cleaning to prevent damage.
+- Take it off for activities: Remove before showering, swimming, or cleaning.

-- Store Smart: Use a jewelry box or pouches to avoid scratches.
-Silver loves anti-tarnish bags.
+- Store smart: Use a jewelry box or pouches; silver loves anti-tarnish bags.

-- Pro Check-Ups: Get fine jewelry checked yearly for loose prongs or deep cleaning.
+- Pro check-ups: Get fine jewelry checked yearly for loose prongs.

 Here’s how the DIY method stacks up against commercial options: